The Lottery Man (1919 film)

-The Lottery Man is a lost 1919 American silent comedy film directed by James Cruze and starring Wallace Reid and Wanda Hawley.
+The Lottery Man is a 1919 American silent comedy film directed by James Cruze and starring Wallace Reid and Wanda Hawley.

 It is based on a 1909 Broadway play, The Lottery Man, by Rida Johnson Young.
 In the play Cyril Scott and Janet Beecher played the roles that Reid and Hawley play in the film.
 Famous Players–Lasky produced and Paramount Pictures distributed.

-A version of The Lottery Man made in 1916 still exists.
+An earlier film adaptation of the play was produced in 1916.
+That film is extant.

+Preservation

+In February of 2021, The Lottery Man was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list and is therefore presumed lost.